Blog: Cybersecurity

 Since ZTA is designed to be flexible and adaptable, organizations can implement security controls that best fit their specific needs.
 Using it with other security measures, for example, Identity and Access Management (IAM) systems, can provide a comprehensive security solution.
 While enabling ZTA, it is important to keep key principles in mind, including:

-Continuous verification: All network traffic is continuously monitored and authenticated, even if it originates inside the network.
+- Continuous verification: All traffic is monitored and authenticated, even if it originates inside the network.

-Multiple layers of security: ZTA employs several layers of security controls, including firewalls, intrusion detection and prevention, and unified endpoint security
+- Multiple layers of security: Several layers of security controls are employed, including firewalls, intrusion detection and prevention, and unified endpoint security.

 2. Multi-Factor Authentication

-As a security process compels users to provide multiple pieces of evidence (or “factors”) to verify their identity.
-Multifactor authentication (MFA) is widely used to secure online accounts, such as email and financial accounts.
+Multifactor authentication (MFA) is widely used to secure online accounts like email and financial accounts.
 It is also employed to control physical access to buildings and other secure areas.
 It makes unauthorized access to an account or system more difficult, requiring hackers to pass through multiple levels of authentication to be successful.

 While enabling MFA in the coming year, organizations must be aware of the three main types of authentication factors: